uyuni-project/uyuni/README.md

 ## Procedure

 1. Create **always** PR. (even for backporting)
-2. Your PR need always at least Reviewer that approve.
+2. Your PR needs always at least one Reviewer that approves

 ## Guidelines for coding: